GeunhwaJeong/haneul-new/doc/src/learn/index.md

 * The former `wallet` binary has been replaced with the [Haneul CLI client](../build/cli-client.md) and combined with related functions.
 * [JSON-RPC PubSub](../build/pubsub.md) is supported by Haneul [fullnode](../build/fullnode.md) to publish / subscribe using notifications via websocket.
 * [Docker Compose](../build/fullnode.md#using-docker-compose) enables simple creation of Haneul Fullnodes using [Docker](https://github.com/GeunhwaJeong/haneul/tree/main/docker/fullnode#readme).
-* [Run a fullnode](../build/fullnode.md) in Haneul to have your own local copy of full blockchain state, contribute to Haneul, and qualify to be a potential validator.

 For a complete view of all changes in the Haneul `devnet` branch, see: https://github.com/GeunhwaJeong/haneul/commits/devnet